Quickeman/DrumPi/README.md

 - Output monophonic drum sounds at line level
 - Provide useful visual feedback
 - Respond to trigger inputs in real time
-- Have two modes: `Live Performance' and `Sequencer'
+- Have two modes: 'Live Performance' and 'Sequencer'

 ## Tools for Implementation
 - Raspberry Pi 4